mighty-gerbils/gerbil/README.md

 starting with v4.6.0 should work as well.

-The `:std/xml` library in std requires libxml2 to build; comment it out xml stuffs in src/std/build.ss if you don't have it.
+The `:std/xml` library in std requires libxml2 to build; comment it out xml stuffs in `src/std/build.ss` if you don't have it.

+The `:std/crypto` library in std requires libcrypto from openssl; similary comment out the crypto stuffs in `build.ss` if you don't have it.

 The current std library is an initial packaging of libraries that worked with the Gambit bootstrap out of the box.
 I am continuously porting more libraries from the various private versions of Gerbil, so you should